library-data-platform/ldp/doc/Admin_Guide.md

 FOLIO modules, and users connect directly to the database to perform reporting and analytics.

-### Multitenancy

-Two kinds of multitenant configuration are relevant to LDP:

-* _General multitenancy_ is typically used for a hosting service that sets up LDP instances for multiple tenants.
-In this case, one LDP instance should be created per tenant.

-* _Consortial multitenancy_ is used for a consortium that would like to combine data shared by its members to support pan-consortial analytics.
-In this case, the members of the consortium share a single LDP instance.  _This feature is not yet fully implemented in LDP but is planned for the near future._
+LDP is not multitenant in the general sense, and normally one LDP instance is deployed per library.
+However, shared data from multiple libraries of a consortium can be stored in a single LDP instance, and in that case we refer to each of the libraries as a tenant.  _This consortial feature is not fully implemented but is planned for the near future._

-These configurations can be combined if a hosting service has a consortium as one of its tenants.
-It would use general multitenancy overall, but would also configure consortial multitenancy in the LDP instance provided for the consortium.

-In the context of LDP, a _tenant_ implies consortial multitenancy, for example the `tenant_id` attribute included in most tables.
-LDP is generally unaware of general multitenancy because that occurs outside of a single instance.

 2\.
 System requirements